Homesteading Blog

 Clayburn Village in Abbotsford: History of British Columbia’s First Company Built Town

 Nestled in the picturesque Fraser Valley of British Columbia, Canada, is the quaint Clayburn Village, a testament to the region’s rich industrial past.
 Established in 1905 as a company town by the Clayburn Company, a leading manufacturer of bricks and clay products, the village has a unique history and culture that has stood the test of time.
 The Clayburn Village is well-known for its distinctive style, featuring brick buildings and well-maintained streets.
-It’s hard to imagine that the village was once just a small hub for the local brick-making industry, with the Clayburn Company providing housing for its employees, as well as amenities such as a company store, school, and …
+It’s hard to imagine that the village was once just a small hub for the local brick-making industry, with the Clayburn Company providing housing for its employees, as

-Clayburn Village in Abbotsford: History of British Columbia’s First Company Built Town READ BLOG POST >
+Clayburn Village in Abbotsford: History of British Columbia’s First Company Built Town Read Blog Post

 homesteading in canada dominion land act april 14 1872